 GRADES: All students will have access to our online learning system where they can view their lesson plan and assignments, take optional quizzes, access our discussion boards, submit assignments, and view instructor feedback on those assignments.
 You have the option of having your student’s assignments graded or not.
 In a given semester, you choose whether you want all or none of that student’s classes to receive grades (for example, if they are taking 3 classes, all 3 classes must be either graded or not graded).
 You can change the option the following semester.
 Graded students will be required to take the weekly quiz and will receive a number grade for their assignments in addition to feedback.
 They will also receive a final report card that you can print and keep for your records.
 Please note: All quizzes and some homework assignments that require an online “quiz” like entry will receive a grade.

-I am currently in the process of developing this class.
-I will have a materials list closer to the start date.
+This is the complete material list for Session 1 in class labs.
 All labs are OPTIONAL (but highly recommended!), and I provide a video or explanation for each lab for students who are unable to do the lab on their own.

 Our course begins with the first step for generating great user experiences: understanding what people do, think, say, and feel.
 In this module, you’ll learn how to keep an open mind while learning.